apache/trafficcontrol/docs/source/api/v5/regions.rst

 	Content-Type: application/json

 	{
-		"name": "Manchester",
-		"division": "4",
+		"division": 4,
-		"divisionName": "England"
+		"name": "Manchester"
 	}

-..
-[1] The only "division" key that actually matters in the request body is ``division``; ``divisionName`` is not validated and has no effect - particularly not the effect of re-naming the division - beyond changing the name in the API response to this request.
-Subsequent requests will reveal the true name of the division.
-Note that if ``divisionName`` is not present in the request body it will be ``null`` in the response, but again further requests will show the true division name (provided it has been assigned to a division).

 Response Structure
 ------------------
 :divisionName: The name of the division which contains this region
-:divisionId:   The integral, unique identifier of the division which contains this region
+:division:   The integral, unique identifier of the division which contains this region
 :id:           An integral, unique identifier for this region
-:lastUpdated:  The date and time at which this region was last updated, in :ref:`non-rfc-datetime`
+:lastUpdated:  The date and time at which this region was last updated in :rfc:`3339` Format
 :name:         The region name

 .. code-block:: http